ARH-MNAJS/ARH-MNAJS/README.md

 ###

-<p align="left">With 8 years of experience in coding and Web applications development, Aditya Singh is a proficient web applications developer.
+<p align="left">With 9 years of experience in coding and Web applications development, Aditya Singh is a proficient Web Applications developer.
 Outside of work, he enjoys delving into books, both reading and writing.
 He is recognized for his keen problem-solving skills and relentless pursuit of opportunities to create a positive impact through his contributions.</p>

 ###